tattler-community/tattler-community/package/src/tattler/docs/source/quickstart.rst

 You don't 🙂 The :ref:`deployment guide <sysadmins/base_config:Base configuration>`
 shows you how to deploy configuration cleanly, privately and maintainably.

-Now that you some instant gratification, proceed with learning how to take advantage of tattler in real-world enterprise scenarios.
+And now -- after some instant gratification, let's proceed with learning how to take advantage of tattler in real-world enterprise scenarios.